EmmaBest/ArchiveSearch/README.md

 *Known Issues*

 * Users may have to click "run search" on the Mary Ferrell page to execute the search.
 The search term will be automatically input.
+* Searches do not use exact phrase markers, and the option isn't present.